mason-cds-intro-comput-sci/midterm-project-exploratory-data-analysis/README.md

 1. Click the *Pull Requests* tab near the top of the page.
 2. Click the green button that says "New pull request".
-3. Click the dropdown menu button labeled "base:", and select the option `starting`.
+3. Click the dropdown menu button labeled "base:", and select the option `grading`.
 4. Confirm that the dropdown menu button labeled "compare:" is set to `master`.
 5. Click the green button that says "Create pull request".
 6. Give the *pull request* the following title: `Submission: Midterm Project, First and Last Names of Group Members`, filling in the names of the group members where `First and Last Names of Group Members` is written.
-7. In the messagebox, write: `Our group's midterm report and presentation slides are ready for grading @jkglasbrenner`.
+7. In the messagebox, write: `Our group's midterm report and presentation slides are ready for grading @instructor-username`.
 8. Click "Create pull request" to lock in your submission.

 Cheatsheets